syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>Shape</td>
-<td>The button that appears in the bottom toolbar allows you to add shapes in the document.</td>
+<td>The button that appears in the bottom toolbar allows you to add shapes to the document.</td>
 </tr>
 <tr>
 <td>Stamp</td>
-<td>The button that appears in the bottom toolbar allows you to add the inbuilt stamps and custom stamps.</td>
+<td>The button that appears in the bottom toolbar allows you to add the in-built and custom stamps.</td>
 </tr>
 <tr>
 <td>Signature</td>